f0nzie/zFactor.DL/README.md

 The original data was gracefully provided by the authors of the paper \[Kamyab, M., et al., Using artificial neural networks to estimate the z-factor for natural hydrocarbon gases, J. Pet.
 Sci.Eng.
 (2010), <doi:10.1016/j.petrol.2010.07.006>\] (<http://www.sciencedirect.com/science/article/pii/S0920410510001427?via%3Dihub>).

-The original dataset is an Excel file named `SK_data.xls` with Ppr, Tpr and z in columnar format with 2853 rows and 60 columns.
+The original dataset, for Ppr from 0 to 15, is an Excel file named `SK_data.xls` with Ppr, Tpr and z in columnar format with 2853 rows and 60 columns.
 It is under the folder \[./inst/extdata\] (<https://github.com/f0nzie/zFactor.DL/tree/master/inst/extdata>) in this repository.
 They are three columns or set per Tpr curve.

     row    Ppr.0 Tpr.0 z.0    Ppr.1 Tpr.1 z.1  ...
 Ppr.19 Tpr.19 z.19
      1